JorgePe/recordplayer/README.md

 ## Limitations

 Do not expect hi-fi quality.
-This is 99% LEGO so... le-fi (but with good headphones that isolate external noise, I've found myselft really enjoying my somewhat damaged Kraftwerk record).
+This is 99% LEGO so... le-fi (but with good headphones to isolate external noise, I've found myself really enjoying my somewhat damaged Kraftwerk record).

 The ceramic cartridge used by PV Productions seems to be a chinese clone of the [Pfanstiehl P-188 or Chuo Denshi CZ-800 model](https://www.thevoiceofmusic.com/catalog/part_detail.asp?PNumberBase=P188).
 Cheap and not exactly intended for